crispinb/cvcap/README.md

   Adds the task to the location pointed to by the bookmark

 ## Installation
-Those familiar with the Rust tookchain will find it straightforward to install from git with `cargo install https://github.com/crispinb/cvcap/releases/tag/v0.1.5-alpha` or `cargo install --git https://github.com/crispinb/cvcap ` for the edgier version.
+Those familiar with the Rust tookchain will find it straightforward to install from git with `cargo install --git https://github.com/crispinb/cvcap/releases/tag/v0.1.5-alpha` or `cargo install --git https://github.com/crispinb/cvcap ` for the edgier version.

 Earlier versions provided binaries which I've stopped updating for now.
 Feel free to submit an issue if you'd like binaries available.